devSchacht/essential-image-optimization/app/partials/book.md

 </picture>
 <figcaption>Chrome DevTools Timeline/Performance panel highlighting image decode times (in green) before and after Twitter Lite optimized their image pipeline.</figcaption>
 </figure>

-When building their new mobile web experience, Twitter improved performance by ensuring they served appropriately sized images to their users.
-This took decode time for many images in the Twitter timeline from ~400ms all the way down to ~19!

 ### <a id="delivering-hidpi-with-srcset" href="#delivering-hidpi-with-srcset">Delivering HiDPI images using `srcset`</a>